 UCA wants to encourage a healthy lifestyle.
-In doing so, it is important to exercise and get fresh air on a regular basis.
+In order to live a healthy lifestyle, it is important to exercise and get fresh air on a regular basis.
 There are fitness rooms in the residence halls and in the gym for students to use.